Posting Materials Policy - Northern Michigan University

-A. Notices, posters, or signs must be registered and stamped with the “Registered for Posting” stamp (obtained at the Center for Student Enrichment, University Center or Identity Brand and Marketing, Cohodas Hall) before they are displayed.
-Pre-approval (for large quantity orders) may be obtained by bringing the “design copy” to the Center for Student Enrichment or Identity Brand and Marketing before printing.
+A. Notices, posters, or signs must be registered and stamped with the “Registered for Posting” stamp, obtained at the Center for Student Enrichment office, located in the Northern Center or by the Office of Marketing and Communications, located in Cohodas Hall before they are displayed.
+Pre-approval (for large quantity orders) may be obtained by bringing the “design copy” to the Center for Student Enrichment or Marketing and Communications before printing.

 C. The name of the sponsoring organization or department must be clearly displayed on each item being posted.

 D. A limit of one (1) notice, poster, or sign concerning the same program, activity or service is permitted for each posting area or bulletin board.